 |---|---|---|---|---|

-Source: RideWise rate-card analysis, May 2026.
+Source: RideWise rate-card analysis, May 2026; updated June 2026.
 Base fare assumes $1.00 base + $0.97/mi UberX rate in Los Angeles plus per-minute charges.
 Real fares vary with route and demand.
+Projected rows assume the approved fee structure takes effect with the SkyLink opening (expected late 2026 or 2027).

-5 Strategies to Beat the LAX $12 Fee
+5 Strategies to Beat the Coming LAX $12 Fee

 1. Take the FlyAway bus for $12.75.
 The LAX FlyAway bus to Union Station costs $12.75 one-way, runs every 30 minutes during peak hours, and drops you into downtown LA in about 35-45 minutes (longer in traffic).
 Tickets are cashless via the FlyAway app.
-The math: a solo traveler going downtown saves roughly $30-$40 versus a single UberX trip with the $12 fee plus surge.
+The math: a solo traveler going downtown already saves roughly $25-$35 versus a single UberX trip today — a gap that widens once the $12 central-terminal fee takes effect, and widens further with surge.
 From Union Station you can transfer to Metro Rail, Metrolink, or take a short Lyft/Uber that costs $8-$15.
 (Source: LAWA FlyAway fares.)

 2. Use the Metro K Line and the LAX/Metro Transit Center.
 The new LAX/Metro Transit Center opened in June 2025.
 A K Line ride from downtown LA via Expo/Crenshaw, transferring to the free LAX shuttle (or to SkyLink once it opens), costs $1.75 base Metro fare.
 Total time door-to-curb: roughly 65-80 minutes.
 Best for travelers near a K, C, or E Line station.

 4. Walk to an off-airport hotel.
 The Sheraton Gateway LAX, Hilton LAX, and several other hotels sit within walking distance of the central terminal loop (or short hotel shuttle).
-Request an Uber or Lyft from the hotel lobby and the $12 airport surcharge does not apply, since the pickup is technically off-airport.
+Request an Uber or Lyft from the hotel lobby and the airport surcharge — $4 today, up to $12 once the increase is live — does not apply, since the pickup is technically off-airport.
 The trade-off: a 10-15 minute walk with luggage or a hotel shuttle ride first.

 5. Fly into LGB, BUR, or SNA instead.
 For LA-area travelers with flexible routing, three alternative airports skip the LAX fee entirely.
 See the comparison table below.
 Especially for travelers landing during a known surge window (Friday evening, Sunday afternoon, major event weekends), the alternative-airport math can save $30-$50 per trip even after accounting for slightly higher base airfares.